The Parabolic Mandelbrot Set: Basic notations and description of parameter spaces.

 \subsection{Parametrization of $\C\setminus \Mone$}

 The idea of Shishikura's proof is to parametrize $\C\setminus \Mone$ by the relative position of the critical values in suitable coordinates, namely in $\C\setminus\overline {\D}$ viewed as the parabolic basin of the standard parabolic Blaschke product.
-For this purpose we introduce the parabolic Blaschke product $\Bla \in [g_0]$.
+For this purpose we introduce the parabolic Blaschke product $\Bla \in [g_0]$ see \figref{the Blaschke-product-Bl} for an illustration.
 It acts as the external class of the maps $g_B$, similarly to $z^2$ for quadratic polynomials